Tancoco

-Tancoco is a municipality located in the north zone in the State of Veracruz, about 210 km from state capital Xalapa.
+Tancoco is a municipality in the Mexican state of Veracruz, about 210 km from the state capital Xalapa.
 It has a surface of 145.59 km2.
 It is located at 21°17′N 97°47′W. On the occasion of the development reached by the camp petroleum of Zacamixtle, the municipal head-board was moved to this place.
 For Decree of December 26, 1929 it returns to the village of Tancoco, its category of Municipality.

-Geographic limits
+Geography

 The municipality of Tancoco is delimited to the north by Tamalín and Naranjos Amatlán, to the east by Tamiahua, to the south by Cerro Azul and Tepetzintla, to the west by Chontla.
 It is watered by small creeks, which end in Tamiahua's lagoon.